 City of Hope is one of the few facilities designated a comprehensive cancer center by the National Cancer Institute.

-City of Hope's Yuman Fong is an internationally recognized expert in cancer of the liver, pancreas, gallbladder and bile ducts.
+Yuman Fong, M.D., is an internationally recognized expert in cancer of the liver, pancreas, gallbladder and bile ducts.
 He has led the research effort to employ genetically modified viruses to destroy cancer cells.